kamtec1/nrpe-nagios-plesk-backup-monitor/README.md

 And the Final step is to define service/define command to specific servers in Nagios server.

+Make sure that in /usr/local/psa/admin/share/pmmcli/pmmcli-rc you have DAYS_TO_KEEP_SESSIONS 30
+This parameter working ONLY for backups that have errors or warnings.
+Unfortunately plesk deletes some files after short period of time when backup finishes with Success.
+In next version ( 0.3 ) will be with workaround for that plesk "feature"..

 ------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------
 # Change log

+Next release (soon): 0.3
+1) FIX: workaround for warnings

 23.08.2017 - 0.2
 1) EDIT: Removed bash debug (#set -x)
 2) ADDED: NEW check!!!
 How many domains have been backuped - if the number is not equeal it will give warning